 - severe prison sentences (e.g. Sentencing Guidelines, mandatory minimum sentencing laws)

-Even with these pressures, with the help of an experienced sex crime defense attorney, the actually innocent person should not plead guilty.
+Even with these pressures, with the help of an expert sex crime defense attorney, the innocent should not plead guilty.

-Instead, he or she with help from his or her defense lawyer must work hard to find a way to persuade the jury of the truth.
-Sadly, actual innocence alone has proven to be a poor defense.
-Too many people later exonerated as actually innocent, were earlier convicted by a jury.
+Instead, your defense lawyer must work hard to find a way to persuade the jury of the truth at trial.
+Sadly, innocence alone has proven to be a poor defense.
+Too many people later exonerated, were earlier convicted by a jury.

 The work begins when the person accused retains his or her defense attorney.